ConsenSys/doc.pantheon/docs/Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md

 privacy-marker-transaction-signing-key-file="/home/me/me_node/myPrivateKey"
 ```

-`<FILE>` is the name of the private key file used to sign Privacy Marker Transactions.
-If unset, each transaction is signed with a different randomly generated key.
+`<FILE>` is the name of the private key file used to [sign Privacy Marker Transactions](../../HowTo/Use-Privacy/Sign-Privacy-Marker-Transactions.md).
+If this option isn't specified, each transaction is signed with a different randomly generated key.

 ### privacy-precompiled-address